METEO 3 Lesson 6 Images

 The image consists of four panels arranged in a 2x2 grid depicting a sequence of fluid dynamics in a clear double-chamber tank.
 Each chamber has blue liquid at different levels, separated by a vertical partition.

-The top-right panel, labeled "2", shows the liquid from the higher chamber beginning to flow into the lower chamber, with an arrow indicating the direction of flow.
+The top-right panel, labeled "2", shows the liquid from the higher chamber beginning to flow into the lower chamber, with an arrow indicating the direction of flow The chamber with less water is showing wavelike features and signs of disruption as more water enters the chamber.

 The bottom-left panel, labeled "3", captures the water forming a wave as it moves to the right chamber, causing the liquid to rise.